andres-garcia-alves/statistics-un-world-happiness-report/README.md

 This is the first public release of this project.
 Developed for subject 'Taller de Lenguajes II', at CAECE University, Buenos Aires, Argentina.

-Please send me your feedback about this website: andres.garcia.alves@gmail.com
+Please send me your feedback about this report: andres.garcia.alves@gmail.com